ethereum/ERCs/ERCS/erc-xxx.md

 - MUST use an external standardized access control layer, such as a registrar, that allows permissions to be shared across multiple tokens (already handled by ERC-7551)
 - MUST adhere to data protection laws
 - MUST NOT provide wallet balances to unauthorized parties
-- MUST ONLY provide wallet balances to parties with permission
+- MUST ONLY provide wallet balances to authorized parties
 - MUST provide all legally required information about the security, along with the current balance
 - MUST provide a function to apply for permission to fetch a wallet's balance and emit an event for each application
 - SHOULD be compatible with commonly used token standards, such as ERC20, ERC1400, and ERC1155, but which support semi-fungible tokens and are capable of having a specific token ID (thus rather ERC-1155)